 A full-time course load is nine hours per semester during the academic year and six hours during the summer semester.
 The maximum semester course load for any student is 18 hours per semester.

 Part-time students must enroll for a minimum of 3 credit hours in at least two semesters per academic year (fall, spring, summer).
 Temporary exemption from this policy is available, with the approval of the Associate Dean for Academic Affairs, to students experiencing unusual circumstances.
+An M.S.L. student who falls below a 1.90 GPA and is dismissed may only be readmitted to the program one time.
+In connection with a readmission decision, the dean may determine that the grades from the initial attempt at the M.S.L. program will be disregarded for purposes of calculating the student’s grade point average.
 A student who fails to comply with the minimum hour requirement without the permission of the Associate Dean will be classified as inactive and must apply for readmission to the program.

 The M.S.L. degree is awarded and without reference to honors and without reference to specialization, though such specialization may be apparent from the student’s course selections.

-All entering M.S.L. candidates must take the M.S.L Introduction the American Legal System course during their first semester of study.
-This three-hour introductory course, which is available only in the fall, begins approximately two weeks prior to the beginning of each fall semester and continues to meet throughout the semester.
+All entering M.S.L. candidates must take the M.S.L Introduction to the American Legal System course during their first semester of study.
+This three-hour introductory course is available only in the fall in both Athens and Atlanta.
+In Athens, the course begins approximately two weeks prior to the beginning of each fall semester and continues to meet throughout the semester.
+In Atlanta, the course begins when fall semester courses begin.
 This course is designed to introduce M.S.L. candidates to the basics of U.S. law and to acclimate them to the study of law.

 Students choose the remaining required 27 credit hours from the Law School’s course offerings.
 (Note that the vast majority, but not all, Law School courses are open to M.S.L. students).
 This course work should consist of classes relevant or complementary to the student’s profession or area of interest and is chosen in consultation with the M.S.L. advisor.
-Students also have the option of obtaining 2 credit hours toward the degree through completion of a substantial piece of written research conducted under faculty supervision.
+Students also have the option of obtaining credit hours toward the degree through completion of substantial research, with the approval of the Associate Dean for Academic Affairs or the Associate Dean’s delegate, conducted under faculty supervision.

 Up to 3 hours of credit for University of Georgia graduate-level courses outside the Law School may be applied toward the M.S.L. degree.
 Registration for such courses requires permission of the Associate Dean for Academic Affairs.
 Student requests must be made to the Associate Dean in writing or by email no later than 21 calendar days before the end of the late registration/schedule adjustment period each semester; the request must include the course name, number, and description, as well as an explanation of how the course is relevant to the student’s area of interest or profession.